aslushnikov/devtools-icon-extractor/README.md

 7. Call `bash mkspritesheets.sh svgo+scour/` to make spritesheets out of heavily-optimized svgo+scour icons.
 This will result in `large.svg/medium.svg/small.svg` files with spritesheets and `large.json/medium.json/small.json` descriptors.
 8. Call `node gen-devtools-icons.js` to generate all the devtools descriptors.

+### Notes

+1. Using Web technologies to extract icons is the only viable option: browser has the most correct SVG renderer and API to traverse SVG and access SVG node locations (via `getBoundingClientRects()`)
+2. Since we don't know which gradient belongs to which icon (and it's tiring to parse SVG attributes), every icon is populated with all the definitions from the parent stylesheets.
+This implies the necessity of using **svgo** and **scour** to post-process results and remove redundancy.
+3. Generating spritesheets out of SVGs with an easy-to-process icon descriptors was hard.
+Explored solutions either didn't handle SVGs or didn't allow to easily post-process icon descriptors.
+This was solved by [spritesheet-assembler](https://github.com/aslushnikov/spritesheet-assembler).
+4. Generating inkscape-friendly SVGs turned out to be a pain: often times SVG was rendered correctly, but was misbehaving on attempts to select/move icons or change svg size.